 As part of promoting the sustainable development impacts of global supply chains, the Sustainable Food Lab facilitated a community of practice on performance measurement in smallholder supply chains.
 Today, the Food Lab focuses on Living Income for smallholders, and co-facilitates the Living Income Community of Practice.

-- Workshops and peer to peer discussions on measurement that focus on sharing what works and what doesn’t when it comes to what to assess, how to assess and how to turn that data to action on the ground, in smallholder supply chains (see the 2017 Smallholder Performance Measurement Report from our March 2017 workshop Hosted by Nestlé in Vevey Switzerland);
+- Workshops and peer-to-peer discussions on measurement that focus on sharing what works and what doesn’t when it comes to what to assess, how to assess and how to turn that data into action on the ground in smallholder food supply chains (see the 2017 Smallholder Performance Measurement Report from our March 2017 workshop Hosted by Nestlé in Vevey Switzerland);

-- Peer learning groups on emerging topics such as data management in backbone organizations, nutrition security and climate resilience.
+- Peer learning groups on emerging topics such as data management in backbone organizations, nutrition security and climate resilience; and

 - Creation of the Living Income Community of Practice, co-hosted with GIZ and ISEAL.